 In Twillingate itself you should drive out to the lighthouse, it’s beautiful.

-A must do experience in Twillingate is Dinner on the Beach with Experience Twillingate.
+A must do experience in Twillingate is Dinner on the Beach with Wild Island Kitchen.

 Boat Building Museum – The Isles Wooden Boat Builders